Varuna, Mysore: Demographics

 Varuna has a total population of 2,350 people in 529 families as per the 2011 census.
 The literacy is 62%.
+Varuna village has 300 lingayat families and 150 Scheduled caste families.
+The village also consists of 50 Muslim families.

 Administration

-Varuna village is administered by the head of the village locally called as a Sarpanch.
+Varuna village is administered by the head of the village locally called as a sarpanch.
 The sarpanch is elected democratically every five years.
 There are a total of 529 houses in Varuna.

 Economy

 The people of the village are mostly engaged in agricultural work.
 Some of them work in Mysore city as the distance is only 13 km.